fanoframework/fanoframework.github.io/working-with-router/index.md

 ```
 If you need only static URL path pattern, you should use it.

-If you create application service provider inherit from `TBasicAppServiceProvider`, it will create default router using `TSimpleRouterFactory` class which is good enough for most application.
+If you create application service provider inherit from `TBasicAppServiceProvider`, it will create default router using `TSimpleRouterFactory` class which is good enough for most applications.

 ## Replace router instance
 If you want to replace router with different implementation, you can override `buildRouter()` method of `TBasicAppServiceProvider`.
 For example,